-c.
-Every company registered as NBFC- Factors shall maintain minimum Net Owned Fund (NOF) of Rs.
-5 crores as required by Factoring Regulations Act, 2011. d.
-Companies Act also stipulates some conditions for transfer of capital by way of buy-back of shares or distribution as dividends.
 There are no specific restrictions on transfer of funds or regulatory capital in Articles of Association of the Company.

 In case of excess capital beyond the regulatory minimum requirement, can be paid back to the parent (via dividends or reduced capital) with the approval of Board and the Regulator.
 This will be based on the projected growth plans and its capital requirements.

+SBI-SG Global Securities Services Ltd.

+The transfer of capital would be subject to maintenance of Minimum Regulatory Net worth of INR 500 million prescribed by SEBI.
+Apart from this company as per the Board is required to maintain Charge on Capital of INR100million (as on 31.03.21) for Operational Risk which is calculated as per Standardized Approach of Basel II.

+Transfer can be achieved through issue of new shares (other than shares issued on a rights basis or in a subsequent placement), creation of option or warrants, creating new classes of shares, buy backs/redemption/repurchase, splits, issuance of convertible debt, bonuses, lien or encumbrances or debt restructure involving conversion into equity which would be anti-dilutive for the parties and/or their rights as equity shareholders and declaration of dividend by the company.

+SBI DFHI Ltd.

-SBI-SG Global The transfer of capital would be subject to maintenance of Minimum Securities Services Regulatory Net worth of INR 500 million prescribed by SEBI.
-Apart from this Ltd. company as per the Board is required to maintain Charge on Capital of INR200million (as on 31.03.21) for Operational Risk which is calculated as per Standardized Approach of Basel II.
-Transfer can be achieved through issue of new shares (other than shares issued on a rights basis or in a subsequent placement), creation of option or warrants. creating new classes of shares. buy backs/ redemption/repurchase, splits, issuance of convertible debt, bonuses, lien or encumbrances or debt restructure involving conversion into equity which would be anti-dilutive for the parties and/or their rights as equity shareholders and declaration of dividend by the company.
-SBI DFHI Ltd. The company can transfer surplus/capital to parent by way of dividend/ buyback of shares.
-RBI's instructions to Standalone Primary Dealers (SPDs) with regard to payment of dividend are as under: 1.
-Any change in the shareholding pattern / capital structure of an SPD shall needs prior approval of RBI.
-2. SPDs are required to maintain a minimum CRAR of 15 per cent on an ongoing basis.
-3. SPDs shall follow the following guidelines while declaring dividend distribution: a.
-The SPD shall have complied with the regulations on transfer of profits to statutory reserves and the regulatory guidelines relating to provisioning and valuation of securities, etc. b.
-SPDs having CRAR below the regulatory minimum of 15 per cent in any of the previous four quarters shall not declare any dividend. c.
-For SPDs having CRAR at or above the regulatory minimum of 15 per cent during all the four quarters of the previous year, but lower than 20 per cent in any of the four quarters, the dividend pay-out ratio (DPR) shall not exceed 33.3 per cent. d.
-For SPDs having CRAR at 20 per cent or above during all the four quarters of the previous year, the DPR shall not exceed 60 per cent. e.
-DPR shall be calculated as a percentage of dividend payable in a year (excluding dividend tax) to net profit during the year. f.
-The proposed dividend shall be payable out of the current year's profits.
-In case the profit for the relevant period includes any extraordinary income, the pay-out ratio shall be computed after
+The capital can be transferred to the parent bank by way of dividends or buyback shares.
+The RBI instructions for Standalone Primary Dealers (SPD) in this regard are as under:

+- Any change in the shareholding pattern / capital structure of a SPD shall need prior approval of RBI. - SPDs are required to maintain a minimum Capital to Risk-Weighted Assets Ratio (CRAR) of 15 per cent on an ongoing basis.

+SPDs shall follow the following guidelines while declaring dividend distribution:

+- The SPD shall have complied with the regulations on transfer of profits to statutory reserves and the regulatory guidelines relating to provisioning and valuation of securities, etc. - SPDs having CRAR below the regulatory minimum of 15 per cent in any of the previous four quarters shall not declare any dividend.
+For SPDs having CRAR at or above the regulatory minimum of 15 per cent during all the four quarters of the previous year, but lower than 20 per cent in any of the four quarters, the dividend pay-out ratio (DPR) shall not exceed 33.3 per cent.
+For SPDs having CRAR at 20 per cent or above during all the four quarters of the previous year, the DPR shall not exceed 50 per cent.
+DPR shall be calculated as a percentage of dividend payable in a year (excluding dividend tax) to net profit during the year.

-- excluding such extraordinary items for reckoning compliance with the prudential pay-out ratio ceiling. - g.
-The financial statements pertaining to the financial year for which the SPD is declaring dividend shall be free of any qualifications by the statutory auditors, which have an adverse bearing on the profit during that year.
-In case of any qualification to that effect, the net profit shall be suitably adjusted downward while computing the DPR.
+- The proposed dividend shall be payable out of the current year's profits.
+In case the profit for the relevant period includes any extraordinary income, the pay-out ratio shall be computed after excluding such extraordinary items for reckoning compliance with the prudential pay-out ratio ceiling. - The financial statements pertaining to the financial year for which the SPD is declaring dividend shall be free of any qualifications by the statutory auditors, which have an adverse bearing on the profit during that year.
+In case of any qualification to that effect, the net profit shall be suitably adjusted downward while computing the DPR - In case there are special reasons or difficulties for any SPD in strictly adhering to the guidelines, it shall approach RBI in advance for an appropriate adhoc dispensation in this regard.